 While we opted to self-drive, there are a lot of details to attend to when building a Kangaroo Island itinerary.
 You will need transport to Port Jervis and on the island, ferry crossing, and accommodation if you are going to stay overnight.
 Tours attend to all of this.

 Also, with the current post-fire status, a tour may be the best way to see the island.
 Guides know the current status and where to find the wildlife.
-Importantly, if you look for tours on your own, be sure you search for any adjustments that have been made, as most tours used to visit Flinders Chase and other areas now closed.

 Day trip to Kangaroo Island from Adelaide